21ClubGames/FishingSlot/Privac- Policy.md

-# Privacy Policy for 21Club Games

-This privacy policy outlines how 21Club Games ("we", "us", or "our") collects, uses, and shares information when you use our mobile game applications (the "Games").

-## Information We Collect

-We prioritize user privacy and strive to collect minimal data.

-**Information You Provide:**

-* **Contact Information:** If you contact us via email (ula.skupnik@gmail.com), we will retain your email address and the content of your communication.

-**Automatically Collected Information:**

-* Depending on the specifics of the Game, we *may* automatically collect certain information, including:
-    * Device type and operating system.
-    * Game progress and usage statistics.
-    * Unique device identifiers (e.g., Android ID, Advertising ID).
-    * IP address (in limited cases).
-* **Third-Party Services:** Our games *may* use third-party services like ad networks and analytics platforms.
-These third parties have their own privacy policies, which you should review.

-**Important Note:** We are committed to minimizing data collection.
-If a particular Game collects any of the "Automatically Collected Information," details will be clearly provided within the Game's settings or help documentation.

-## Use of Information

-We use the collected information for the following purposes:

-* To provide, maintain, and improve our Games.
-* To respond to your inquiries and support requests.
-* To enable third party advertisments.
-* To analyze user activity and game improvement.

-## Sharing of Information

-We will not share your personal information with third parties except under the following circumstances:

-* With your explicit consent.
-* When required by law.
-* With 3rd party advertising and analytic platfroms.

-## Children's Privacy

-Our Games are intended for a general audience.
-We do not knowingly collect personal information from children under 13 years of age.
-If you are a parent or guardian and believe that your child has provided us with personal information, please contact us at the provided email address.

-## Changes to This Privacy Policy

-We reserve the right to modify this Privacy Policy at any time.
-We will notify you of any changes by posting the updated Privacy Policy on this page.
-Changes will take effect immediately upon posting.

-## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:

-ula.skupnik@gmail.com

----

-**Last Updated:** [Insert Date]
+# Privacy Policy of Nebula Games Studio

+**1. Introduction**

+Welcome to the games developed by Nebula Games Studio.
+We are committed to protecting your privacy and ensuring a safe and transparent gaming experience.
+This Privacy Policy outlines how we collect, use, and protect your information when you interact with our games.

+**2. Information We Collect**

+We may collect the following types of information:

+* **Device and Usage Information:**
+    * Device identifiers (e.g., device model, operating system, unique device identifiers).
+    * Gameplay data (e.g., progress, scores, achievements).
+    * Log information (e.g., IP address, access times, app usage).
+* **Advertising and Analytics Information:**
+    * Advertising IDs (e.g., IDFA, AAID) for personalized ads.
+    * Analytics data to understand user behavior and improve our games.
+* **Social and Account Information (if applicable):**
+    * If you connect through social media, we may collect basic profile information as permitted by your social media settings.
+    * Account information if you create an in-game account.
+* **In-App Purchase Information:**
+    * information about any in app purchases that you may make.

+**3. How We Use Your Information**

+We use your information for the following purposes:

+* **To Provide and Improve Our Games:**
+    * To deliver and maintain our games.
+    * To personalize your gaming experience.
+    * To analyze and improve game performance.
+* **To Display Advertising:**
+    * To show targeted advertisements.
+    * To measure the effectiveness of our advertising.
+* **To Communicate with You:**
+    * To respond to your inquiries and provide support.
+    * To send you updates and notifications.
+* **To Ensure Safety and Security:**
+    * To prevent fraud and protect our users.
+    * To comply with legal obligations.

+**4. Sharing Your Information**

+We may share your information with:

+* **Third-Party Service Providers:**
+    * For analytics, advertising, and other services.
+* **Business Partners:**
+    * To offer you joint products or services.
+* **Legal Authorities:**
+    * When required by law or to protect our rights.

+**5. Data Security**

+We implement reasonable security measures to protect your information.
+However, no method of transmission over the internet or electronic storage is completely secure.

+**6. Your Rights**

+You have the right to:

+* **Access and Correct Your Information:**
+    * You may request access to and correction of your personal information.
+* **Opt-Out of Targeted Advertising:**
+    * You can limit ad tracking through your device settings.
+* **Data Deletion:**
+    * You may request the deletion of your personal data, subject to certain exceptions.

+**7. Children’s Privacy**

+Our games are not intended for children under the age of 13.
+We do not knowingly collect personal information from children.
+If you believe we have collected information from a child, please contact us.

+**8. Changes to This Privacy Policy**

+We may update this Privacy Policy from time to time.
+We will notify you of any changes by posting the new policy on this page.

+**9. Contact Us**

+If you have any questions about this Privacy Policy, please contact us at:

+* Email: ngoc21012001@gmail.com

+Thank you for playing Nebula Games!